+Unit summary

-Unit summary The purpose of this unit is to assess the learner's knowledge, understanding and skills required to promote the promote the professional duty to maintain the currency of knowledge and skills and the need to continually reflect on and improve practice.
-Assessment This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not Level 4 5 credits 43 GLH (includes10 yet achieved work/placement hours)
+The purpose of this unit is to assess the learner's knowledge, understanding and skills required to

+promote the professional duty to maintain the currency of knowledge and skills and the need to

+continually reflect on and improve practice.

+Assessment

+This unit is internally assessed using an externally set and internally marked assessment of learning.

+Mandatory Achieved/not Level 4 5 credits 33 GLH 10 Work/

+yet achieved placement

+GLH

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand principles of professional 1.1 Explain the importance of continually improving knowledge and practice development 1.2 Analyse potential barriers to professional development 1.3 Compare the use of different sources and systems of support for professional development 1.4 Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date Be able to prioritise goals and targets for 2.1 Evaluate own knowledge and performance against standards and benchmarks own professional development 2.2 Prioritise development goals and targets to meet expected standards Be able to prepare a professional 3.1 Select learning opportunities to meet development objectives and reflect personal learning style development plan 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan 4.
-Be able to improve 4.1 Compare models of reflective practice performance through reflective practice 4.2 Explain the importance of reflective practice for improving performance 4.3 Use reflective practice and feedback from others to improve performance 4.4 Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes supervision beyond the organisation
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand principles of professional 1.1 Explain the importance of continually improving knowledge and practice development 1.2 Analyse potential barriers to professional development 1.3 Compare the use of different sources and systems of support for professional development 1.4 Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date 2.
+Be able to prioritise goals and targets for 2.1 Evaluate own knowledge and performance against standards and benchmarks own professional development 2.2 Prioritise development goals and targets to meet expected standards 3.
+Be able to prepare a professional 3.1 Select learning opportunities to meet development objectives and reflect personal learning style development plan 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan 4.
+Be able to improve 4.1 Compare models of reflective practice performance through 4.2 Explain the importance of reflective practice to improve performance reflective practice 4.3 Use reflective practice and feedback from others to improve performance 4.4 Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes supervision

-- 1. Understand principles of professional development
+1. Understand principles of professional development

-- 1.3 Sources and systems of support may include:
+1.3 Sources and systems of support may include:

 - formal support

 - informal support

 - supervision

 - appraisal

 - mentoring

 - within the organisation